 Yes, drywood termites can be equally dangerous as they feed on wooden cabinets, door frames and more.
 The feeding can result in these home structures being weak and unstable over time, they can even collapse.

 It doesn’t matter where you live, because termites’ colony can spread upwards and sideways, starting from where they live and breed underground in soil (typically more for subterranean termites).
-This means besides landed home that is subjected to high termite risks, it can also happen to high rise buildings!
+Landed home is also subjected to high termite risks and it can also happen to high rise buildings!

-At initial stages, in early months and years, you may not notice any physical difference – the early signs of termite infestation.
-But gradually, as these hardworking termites’ efforts pay off, symptoms will get more obvious and damages may occur more frequently, happening at various parts of your home.
-This is regardless of subterranean termite or drywood termite.
+At initial stages, you may not notice any physical differences.
+You may missed early signs of termite infestation.
+Gradually, these hardworking termites’ efforts pay off, symptoms and damages may turn obvious.
+This is regardless of subterranean termites or drywood termites.

-A drywood termite reminder: Do not just focus on your structure and wall, because the other parts of your home can be attacked by drywood termite as well.
+Do not just focus on your structure and wall.
+Drywood termites can attack other parts of your home as well.
 They usually survive without soil, love moisture and found above ground.
 For example, door frames, window panels, cabinets or furniture.

 A drywood termite tips: Look out for droppings, fecal matter or saw-dust looking residues on the surfaces.
 Read All You Need to Know on Drywood Termite Treatment